dramer/BichromateSample/README.md

 * -Bichromate.sshServer - sshServer name

 ## 3rd Party Integrations
-BichroMate integrates with SauceLabs, Browserstack, and the Selenium Grid.
+BichroMate integrates with the following organizations:
+* SauceLabs
+* Browserstack
+* Selenium Grid.

 There is just one function call to create a webdrive that connects to these 3rd party integrations

 * BrowserStack - https://www.browserstack.com/